 Despite the righteous intercession of Moses, Buddha, Jesus and Mohammed, the ratio of good to bad acts has not seemed to change throughout history.
 Good Pagans were just as upright and numerous in proportion back then, as good people are today.
 Vicious Pagans were just as obnoxious and numerous as today’s religious/ideological bigots.
 The human sacrifice they demand today, in jihad and holy war (religious or ideological), are continuations of blood-soaked sacrifices their predecessors performed face-to-face.
-Meanwhile many non-believers, devout atheists and situational ethicists have straddled the fence, uncertain which way the wind blew.
+Meanwhile many non-believers, devout atheists and situational ethicists straddle their fences, uncertain which way the wind blows.

-So we’ve never changed the ratio of good and bad human actions.
-None of our saints have, none of our Prophets have, none of our Saviors; and I doubt that anyone else will manage it in the foreseeable future.
+So we’ve never changed the ratio of good and bad human acts.
+None of our saints have, none of our Prophets have, none of our Saviors; and I doubt that anyone else will ever manage it in the foreseeable future.

 We could, however, shift the quality of our actions toward the good (or bad) end of the ethical spectrum.
 For example, we could strengthen the Bill of Rights and shift our society towards better ethics, or revert to genocide and slavery and shift more people and their decisions toward evil.